- slide 1 of 2

 Interactive writing is a process where students "share the pen" with the teacher and classmates.
 The written text is structured and composed by both students and teacher together.
 The purpose of interactive writing is to teach children proper writing conventions, beyond their own approximations.
 It can be taught in a whole class or small group instruction.
-It can be used in PreKindergarten-second grade class, or even beyond for students learning and practicing writing skills.
+It can be used in PreKindergarten through a second grade class, or even beyond for students learning and practicing writing skills.

 Using the interactive writing process in the classroom will help students to advance in their own writing through the demonstration that the teacher provides, serving as the guide.
 Interactive writing can be used to write across the curriculum in any content area of science, social studies, math, language arts, and specialty classes of gym, music, or art.
 In the following articles in the series you will find examples of materials needed for interactive writing, management styles, an example of how to make a topic choice, and how to construct text with students in the interactive writing process.

 Interactive Writing by Andrea McCarrier, Gay Su Pinnell & Irene C. Fountas (Heinemann, 2000)